nishantjr/devbox-play/README.md

 Common commands:
 - `devbox install PKG[@VER]`
-- `devbox info PKG`: shows version and other info, including special Devbox handling of e.g. Python.
+- `devbox info PKG`: Shows version and other info, including special Devbox handling of e.g. Python.
+- `devbox shell`: Start a subshell with the devbox environment for the project found from the CWD.
+Use `refresh` within the shell to do some sort of environment update (but does not re-run `init_hook` or package hooks).
+- `devbox shellenv`: ???
+- `devbox run`: Run a single command in the project environment.

 Notes:
 - Set `DEVBOX_DEBUG=1` in the environment to get a verbose log of what